Waitlist closedConsider me

 Professional grooming every 6-10 weeks is recommended, along with daily combing to keep their coat in good shape.

-F1b Cavapoos: The Allergy-Friendly Choice
+F1b Mini Cavapoos: The Allergy-Friendly Choice

 Coat:

 Sometimes wavy, but usually more curly, thanks to the extra Poodle genes.
 This means less shedding and more consistent hypoallergenic qualities.
+For a deeper look at what affects shedding, check out Do Cavapoos Shed?
+What to Expect from Their Coat.

 Allergies: